daviswestbrook/WackMan/README.md

 # WackMan
+WackMan is an interactive game, in which the user attempts to collect bloops while avoiding snakes that are roaming the map.
+After each bloop has been collected, the next level (with a unique color scheme) is entered.

-Wackman utilizes gamebox.py, an auxiliary program authored by Luther Tychonievich
+WackMan utilizes gamebox.py, an auxiliary program authored by Luther Tychonievich Sprites were created by Jordan Irwin of OpenGameArt.org

-Wackman can be played in the terminal using Python3
+WackMan can be played in the terminal using Python3

 PyGame must be installed to play Wackman, which can be installed using the following command: